How can online businesses reduce payment processing fees?

 Consider alternative payment methods

-In recent years, alternative payment methods have become increasingly popular and widely accessible to customers.
-Consumer demand is driving a shift away from more traditional payment methods like cash, cheque and credit cards, opening up a world of opportunity for businesses and consumers alike.
+In recent years, alternative online payment methods have become increasingly popular and widely accessible to customers.
+Consumer demand is driving a shift away from more traditional payment methods like cash, cheque and credit cards, and opening up a world of opportunity for businesses and consumers alike.

 Example processing fees for alternative payment methods